Symptoms depend on which artery is blocked and how severe the blockage is.

 Each of these factors contributes not only to the development of occlusive peripheral arterial disease but also to the worsening of the disease.

-Obstructive peripheral arterial disease most commonly develops in the arteries of the legs, including the two branches of the aorta (iliac arteries), main arteries of the thighs (femoral arteries), of the knees (popliteal arteries), and of the calves (tibial and peroneal arteries).
+Occlusive peripheral arterial disease most commonly develops in the arteries of the legs, including the two branches of the aorta (iliac arteries) and the main arteries of the thighs (femoral arteries), of the knees (popliteal arteries), and of the calves (tibial and peroneal arteries).
 Much less commonly, the disease develops in the arteries of the shoulders or arms.

-Obstructive arterial disease may also develop in the part of the aorta that passes through the abdomen (abdominal aorta) or in its branches (see abdominal aortic branch occlusion).
+Occlusive arterial disease may also develop in the part of the aorta that passes through the abdomen (abdominal aorta) or in its branches (see Abdominal Aortic Branch Occlusion Abdominal Aortic Branch Occlusion Abdominal aortic branch occlusion is blockage or narrowing of one of the large arteries in the abdomen that come off of the aorta.
+Branches of the aorta can be blocked (occluded) due to atherosclerosis... read more ).

 Occlusive peripheral arterial disease may result from